Then They Came for Me: Reception

 Jon Stewart of The Daily Show commented on the book, "Your ability to connect the story to your family, and the nuances you pick up, even from your captor, is incredible."

 "Mr. Bahari's ordeal, which he has chronicled in his moving and, at times, very funny book Then They Came for Me, is more than just a random event in Iran's spiral from authoritarianism into totalitarianism.
 His arrest in June 2009 was one of the first organized government responses to a wave of grassroots protest movements that would soon sweep across most of the Middle East and North Africa.
 Because of Mr. Bahari's superb personal knowledge of Iran’s government, he was able to produce an account of exactly how, and why, he was tormented, and the larger context of a fast-changing regime.
 It offers a number of lessons about the way Middle Eastern politics work." – Doug Saunders, The Globe and Mail.

 "Bahari's account of his 118-day incarceration, Then They Came For Me, turns a lens not only on Iran's surreal justice system but on the history and culture that helped produce it...
 Bahari's book is a damning account of a nation run by paranoid, sexually frustrated conspiracy theorists." – Tara Bahrampour, Washington Post.

 "Then They Came for Me is a gripping story that weaves his family's history of incarceration by Iranian rulers with his own." – Leslie Scrivener, The Toronto Star.

 "While Bahari's vivid descriptions make for a good read, perhaps the most compelling aspect of Then They Came for Me is Bahari's ability to capture the frustration that many Iranians, at home and abroad, feel toward Iran's current government.
 Then They Came for Me is not only a fascinating, human exploration into Bahari's personal experience but it also provides insight into the shared experience of those affected by repressive governments everywhere." – Hamed Aleaziz, Mother Jones.

 "Then They Came for Me is engaging and informative – a gripping tribute to human dedication and a cogent indictment of a corrupt regime." – Andrew Imbrie Dayton, The Washington Independent Review of Books.

 "This harrowing memoir provides an illuminating glimpse into the security apparatus of one of the world's most repressive countries. … Especially timely given recent events throughout the Middle East, this book is recommended for anyone wishing to better understand the workings of a police state." – Kirkus Reviews.

 Film

 A film titled Rosewater was released in November 2014, based on the book.
 It was filmed in June and July 2013 and was directed and written by Jon Stewart, with Gael García Bernal starring as Bahari.
 J. J. Abrams provided some scripting assistance for Stewart.

-Music

-In 2017 Rapper Magneto Dayo released a song titled "Then They Came For Me (Trump's Wall)" comparing the memoir by Maziar Bahari to the modern-day issues and paying homage to the journalist.